Charles J. Tabb

 Mildred Van Voorhis Jones Chair in Law Emeritus

 Professor Charles J. Tabb is the Mildred Van Voorhis Jones Chair in Law Emeritus.
 He taught at Illinois from 1984 through 2019, and is considered one of the nation’s leading bankruptcy scholars, specializing in bankruptcy, contracts, and commercial law.
 Professor Tabb served as interim dean of the College during the 2007-08 academic year and was the associate dean for academic affairs from 2003-05.

 Professor Tabb earned his bachelor’s degree and graduated summa cum laude from Vanderbilt University, where he was elected to Phi Beta Kappa.
-He earned his JD from the University of Virginia, serving as a member of the Virginia Law Review and Order of the Coif.
+He earned his JD from the University of Virginia, serving as a member of the Virginia Law Review, and he was elected to Order of the Coif.
 After graduation, Tabb recorded the highest score of over 1,400 successful candidates on the Texas state bar examination.
 Before joining the Illinois faculty, he practiced bankruptcy and commercial law in Dallas, where his cases included the Braniff Airways and Continental Airlines Chapter 11 reorganizations.
 He currently is of counsel with the law firm of Foley & Lardner LLP in Chicago.

 In 1993, he was appointed by Chief Justice William Rehnquist to the Advisory Committee on the Federal Rules of Bankruptcy Procedure of the Judicial Conference of the United States.
 He was later appointed by Illinois Governor Jim Edgar as a commissioner for the National Conference of Commissioners on Uniform State Laws, and served from 1997 to 2001.
 In 2002, Professor Tabb traveled to Beijing, where he advised the National People’s Congress of the People’s Republic of China on the reform of the Chinese bankruptcy law, which went into effect in June 2007.

 Professor Tabb is a fellow of the American College of Bankruptcy, and was a member of the Board of Regents, and is a member of the American Law Institute.

 JD University of Virginia